nus-cs2103-AY2021S1/tp/docs/index.md

 ![Ui](images/Ui.png)

-**tCheck is a desktop application that helps bubble tea store managers manage the staffs’ contact information, store’s inventory and historical sales data.
-It is optimized for CLI(Command Line Interface) users to update and retrieve the information more efficiently.**
+**tCheck is a desktop application that offers an integrated system to efficiently manage a bubble tea shop, of the (imaginary) brand T-sugar, by providing sales tracking, ingredient tracking and manpower management.
+It is optimized for Command Line Interface (CLI) users to update and retrieve the information more efficiently.**

 * If you are interested in using tCheck, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing tCheck, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.